News From Iraq Our Media Won't Tell You

 in the town he lived in once the war was over… The Iraqi american told me that we as

-Americans will never understand the magnitude of us freeing the country in words
+Americans will never understand the magnitude of us freeing the country in words.
+His

 eyes welled up when we talked about the human destruction saddam left behind to